flammie/purplemonkeydishwasher/index.md

   * [Divvun](https://divvun.no),

-This site contains a list of publications and other academic works and a CVs for Dr Tommi A Pirinen.
+This site contains a list of publications and other academic works and a CVs for Dr Flammie A Pirinen.
 The publications are author's versions automatically converted to HTML,.

 ## Academic profiles

+Most stuff prior to 2021 will be under name *Tommi A Pirinen*.

 * <div itemscope itemtype="https://schema.org/Person"><a itemprop="sameAs" content="https://orcid.org/0000-0003-1207-5395" href="https://orcid.org/0000-0003-1207-5395" target="orcid.widget" rel="noopener noreferrer" style="vertical-align:top;"><img src="https://orcid.org/sites/default/files/images/orcid_16x16.png" style="width:1em;margin-right:.5em;" alt="ORCID iD icon">orcid.org/0000-0003-1207-5395</a></div>
 * [Tommi A Pirinen on Semantic